Ruslan Zhiganshin

 Ruslan Nailevich Zhiganshin (Руслан Наильевич Жиганшин; born 25 September 1992) is a retired Russian ice dancer.
 With partner Elena Ilinykh, he is the 2015 Russian national champion.

 With former partner Victoria Sinitsina, he is the 2012 World Junior champion and won bronze medals at the 2013 Winter Universiade, 2012 Rostelecom Cup, and 2014 Russian Championships.
 They placed seventh at the 2014 World Championships.

 Personal life

 Ruslan Zhiganshin was born on 25 September 1992 in Moscow.
-He is the brother of Nelli Zhiganshina, a competitive ice dancer for Germany.
+He is the brother of Nelli Zhiganshina, a former competitive ice dancer for Germany.

 Early years on the ice

 Zhiganshin became interested in skating after his mother took him along to his sister's practices.
 Having taken up ice dancing at age nine, he had one partner before becoming partnerless for a year.

 Partnership with Sinitsina

 Zhiganshin and Victoria Sinitsina met in a group led by Irina Lobacheva and Ilia Averbukh but soon joined Elena Kustarova and Svetlana Alexeeva.
 They trained mostly in Moscow.
 From 2010 to 2012, they also went to summer training camps in Ventspils, Latvia.